Have you ever asked yourself while playing with your dog, “Why my dog plays inside but not outside?”

-While you’re playing with your dog inside your house, it won’t mind you chasing it or throwing things for it to catch.
+While playing with your dog inside your house, it won’t mind you chasing it or throwing things for it to catch.

-Once outside with your dog, try to play with it, if it wills.
-Or let him roam around for a while, otherwise.
+Once outside with your dog, try to play with it or let him roam around for a while.

-Also, in case you observe an unnatural behavior of your dog, try to identify the root cause.
+Also, if you observe an unnatural behavior of your dog, try to identify the root cause.

-Lastly, the rules of independence and freedom do not apply to humans only but every creature out there.
+Lastly, the rules of independence and freedom do not apply to humans.
+It also applies to every creature out there.

 Therefore, never force your pets for something they are not up for.